 Speaking to a nutritionist for personalized advice can help you find the optimal diet for your specific needs.

 Sleep is essential to recover from physical and emotional stress, but did you know that good quality sleep can encourage your brain to remember positive events rather than negative ones?
 Because sleep deprivation affects the hippocampus, it can suppress the mind’s perception of good things when they happen .
 For optimal happiness, try to get at least 8 hours of uninterrupted sleep each night.
 If that sounds like a dream, grab an afternoon nap or meditate regularly to “reset” your mood .

 Even the happiest minds know that there are more opportunities for happiness on the horizon.
 Do whatever it takes to remain optimistic, choose to be happy, and don’t get stuck in complacency.
 Listen to upbeat music, read self-help books, and talk to yourself (and others) with affirming words – things are going to get better, they always do!

-Speak to a medical professional, such as a psychologist, if you suffer from a serious mental health condition or have trouble breaking negative thought patterns.
+Speak to a medical professional, such as a psychologist or psychiatrist, if you suffer from a serious mental health condition or have trouble breaking negative thought patterns.

 3) Support Your Social Happiness

 A good mood is contagious and surrounding yourself with happy friends and family is a great way to keep a smile on your face.
 They may also have some good advice for you – the happiest minds want to share their knowledge on how to be happy.
 But don’t ditch your sad friends in favor of a cheerier crew.
 Studies suggest that the quantity rather than the quality of social interaction is what matters most.
 Plus, helping a struggling friend, family member, or even a stranger can give you a feeling of satisfaction and highlight your strengths – volunteers are among the happiest people!

 Don’t be afraid to ask these same friends and family for help when you need to know how to get out of a bad mood.
 Most people are happy to help.